Building networks

 backend="single_threaded_cpu")

 When running models on a GPU, smaller models may not fully occupy the device.
-In some scenarios such as gradient-based training and parameter sweeping, this can be overcome by runing multiple copies of the same model at the same time (batching in Machine Learning speak).
+In some scenarios such as gradient-based training and parameter sweeping, this can be overcome by running multiple copies of the same model at the same time (batching in Machine Learning speak).
 Batching can be enabled on a GeNN model with:

 model.batch_size = 512